 In addition to that, please make sure that the container is sealed tightly.
 Moisture and air will find the smallest gaps to squeeze through, which will impact the quality of your pre-workout supplement.

 Frequently Asked Pre-Workout Expiration Questions

-No, it is still safe to consume and will be just as effective.
-Minor clumping is natural because pre-workout supplements absorb moisture from the air, which causes clumping.
+Minor clumping isn't necessarily bad because pre-workout supplements absorb moisture from the air, which causes clumping.
 It doesn’t affect your supplement's safety, quality, or potency unless it becomes severe.

 Yes, expired pre-workout can make you sick.
 The most common sign of sickness is an upset stomach or gas.
 In some rare cases, you can experience nausea, bloating, and abdominal pain.